PonderLY/PC-GNN/README.md

 ## Dataset

-YelpChi and Amazon could be downloaded from [here](https://github.com/YingtongDou/CARE-GNN/tree/master/data).
+YelpChi and Amazon can be downloaded from [here](https://github.com/YingtongDou/CARE-GNN/tree/master/data) or [dgl.data.FraudDataset](https://docs.dgl.ai/api/python/dgl.data.html#fraud-dataset).

 Put them in `/data` directory and run `unzip /data/Amazon.zip` and `unzip /data/YelpChi.zip` to unzip the datasets.

 Run `python src/data_process.py` to pre-process the data.

+Kindly note that there may be two versions of node features for YelpChi.
+The old version has a dimension of 100 and the new version is 32.
+The performance of the new one is much higher than the old one.
+In our paper, the results are reported based on the old features.

 ## Usage